-/ˈnʌməsteɪ/ a respectful greeting said with hands joined together!
+IPA /ˈnʌməsteɪ/ means a respectful greeting, said with hands joined together!

-So this “about”, is “about” how to deal with me as person! and make our lives much better, because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way, where I might appear dogmatic and other person think that they are principled :-)
+So this page is about “how to deal with me” as a person. because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way, where I might appear dogmatic and other person think that they are principled :-)

 I am converted extrovert, so I sometimes put perceived information through my introverted lense, that means, sometimes I see what I want to see, so I try to confirm with people on what I perceive, the way I want you to tell me what you think is walk up to me and tell me what you feel.